robinxpk/Correlation-Analysis-with-Kendall-s-Tau-An-example/README.md

 Tau is a nonparametric measure of association introduced by Maurice G. Kendall in *Rank correlation methods* (You can read this book
 <a href="https://archive.org/details/rankcorrelationm0000kend/mode/2up" target="_blank" rel="noreferrer noopener">here</a> for free.
 It is easy to read).
-As a nonparametric measure **inferences** require, in contrast to Pearson’s coefficient, no assumption regarding the bivariate distribution.
+As a nonparametric measure, **inferences** require - in contrast to Pearson’s coefficien - no assumption regarding the bivariate distribution.
 Also, Kendall's tau is more intuitive and easier to interpret than Spearman's rho.
+More on that later.